zechengz/sim/README.md

 ## Quick Start

-### Try Instantly with npx
+### Try Instantly With Zero Installation

-Sim Studio now supports a quick start option with zero installation required:

 ```bash
 npx simstudio
 ```

-This downloads and runs Sim Studio with browser localStorage for data persistence.
-Visit http://localhost:3000 to start building workflows immediately!
+This instantly runs Sim Studio on your local machine with data stored in your browser's localStorage.
+Visit http://localhost:3000 to start building your workflows right away!

-### Docker Setup (For Development)
+### Development Setup

-For a full development environment with database support:
+#### Option 1: Docker Environment (Recommended)

 ```bash
 # Clone the repository